SertacEngin/my-personal-website/README.md

 This is my website (www.sertacengin.com) built with Next.js and Tailwind CSS.
 I am planning to practice my DevOps skills, build projects, and showcase my achievements in an elegant and responsive design.

 I used Vercel to quickly prototype and deploy my personal site with automatic deployments on every Git push.
-Next, I will move to Hetzner with Docker and GitHub Actions to do more with CI/CD pipelines, Linux servers, and container orchestration.
+Next, I moved to Hetzner with Docker and GitHub Actions to do more with CI/CD pipelines, Linux servers, and container orchestration.

 ## Installation